 Environmental Programs - Pollution Prevention, Water Quality, Environmental Response

-The core environmental programs and environmental capacity building aimed at protecting Grandmother Earth are funded through the United States Environmental Protection Agency (EPA) and co-led by Shawn McKenney and Alex Wieten.
+Additional environmental programs and environmental capacity building aimed at protecting Grandmother Earth are funded through the United States Environmental Protection Agency (EPA).
 EPA funded activities include pollution prevention (recycling, solid waste management), air quality activities (climate change adaptation planning, indoor air quality), Emergency Response, Water Quality (water monitoring, analysis) and environmental educational outreach including the coordination/organization of Jijak Youth Camp.